 For help determining if you have a backflow device, please contact Backflow Prevention at 512-218-5575.

 The City sends notifications, through BSI Online, to residents and businesses 30 days prior to their testing due date.

-Backflow prevention devices are mechanical devices, containing springs and other moving parts that are subject to wearing down and/or breaking.
-Routine maintenance and testing is necessary to ensure the device is working properly.
+Backflow prevention devices are mechanical devices containing springs and other moving parts that are subject to wearing down and/or breaking.
+Routine maintenance and testing are necessary to ensure the device is working appropriately.
 Depending on the degree of hazard, backflow prevention devices need to be tested either annually or once every 7 years.

 - Annual Testing is required for High Hazard devices.
 These devices are typically used for non-residential purposes, such as hospitals, restaurants, industries, etc. in which there is a high risk of contamination.
 Residential pools with auto-fill are also required to have a high hazard device and have it tested annually.

 - 7 Year Testing is required for Low Hazard devices.
 These devices are typically used for residential purposes, such as irrigation systems.
-The risk of contamination is much lower than those considered High Hazard; therefore testing is required once every 7 years.
+The risk of contamination is much lower than those considered high hazard; therefore, testing is only required once every 7 years.

 If the backflow device is not tested within the allotted time frame, the City will have the device tested and a testing fee of $75 plus the actual cost of each test will be charged to your water bill.